hashicorp/terraform-provider-aws/website/docs/r/lex_intent.html.markdown

 intent is fulfilled, you might prompt the user to find out whether the user wants to order drinks.

 * `prompt` - (Required) Prompts for information from the user.
 Attributes are documented under [prompt](#prompt-1).
-* `rejectionStatement` - (Optional) If the user answers "no" to the question defined in the prompt field, Amazon Lex responds with this statement to acknowledge that the intent was canceled.
+* `rejection_statement` - (Optional) If the user answers "no" to the question defined in the prompt field, Amazon Lex responds with this statement to acknowledge that the intent was canceled.
 Attributes are documented below under [statement](#statement).